planetfederal/workshops/workshops/postgis/source/en/projection_exercises.rst

   .. note::

-    The difference between the UTM 18 and the Stateplane Long Island measurements is (10421993 - 10418904)/10418904, or 0.02%.
-Calculated on the spheroid using :ref:`geography` the total street length is 10421999, which is closer to the Stateplane value.
-This is not surprising, since the Stateplane Long Island projection is precisely calibrated for a very small area (New York City) while UTM 18 has to provide reasonable results for a large regional area.
+    The difference between the UTM 18 and the State Plane Long Island measurements is (10421993 - 10418904)/10418904, or 0.02%.
+Calculated on the spheroid using :ref:`geography` the total street length is 10421999, which is closer to the State Plane value.
+This is not surprising, since the State Plane Long Island projection is precisely calibrated for a very small area (New York City) while UTM 18 has to provide reasonable results for a large regional area.

 * **"What is the KML representation of the point at 'Broad St' subway station?"**